eclipse/eclipsefuro/docs/furo/content/docs/web-components.md

 <--->

 ## Programmable HTML
-Furo FBP is like programmable HTML, no deep javascript knowledge is needed to write an application.
+[Furo-FBP](https://fbp.furo.pro) is like programmable HTML, no deep javascript knowledge is needed to write an application.
 ![viz](/viz.png)
 *The flowbased programming paradigm results in less complex and more flexible code.*
 {{< /columns >}}